 5. Paper Shaper

-Paper Shaper is an eco-friendly brand that makes lightweight and easy to assemble furniture.
+Paper Shaper is an eco-friendly brand that makes lightweight and easy-to-assemble furniture.
 Paper Shaper works with corrugated boards and creates durable furniture and household fixtures.
 They make tables, chairs, tube racks, shelves, storage boxes, folders, and more.
 The brand makes high-quality, durable products that will last for a long time.
 Their products need zero maintenance like polishing and varnishing, and they are economical compared to wooden furniture.
 The designs of their products are aesthetically pleasing and ideal for rented residents, offices, and hostels.

 The meaning of Kaiyare in Kannada is handmade.
 Kaiyare has a range of fashion accessories and clothes that are made with love by women artisans from villages around Madhya Pradesh, Andra Pradesh, and Karnataka.
 The brand uses agricultural waste, like banana tree bark to make baskets, bags, and other home accessories.
 To achieve zero waste the brand uses waste from tailoring units as their fabric lining.

 Arayani is based in Bangalore and takes its inspiration from the India Kirana as well as the ateliers of Europe.
 The artisans of Arayani get an enriching and inspiring environment to collaborate and create.
 The brand offers leather bags with embroidery and stone motifs.
 Aryani aims to be a zero-waste brand by the year 2025.
-They also monitor and make conscious efforts to reduce the carbon footprint every month.
+They also monitor and make conscious efforts to reduce their carbon footprint every month.

 8. Real State